TOAST-DOCS/WebtoB-Instance/en/webtob-instance-guide.md

 ### Instance Information

 * Availability Zone: Select 'Any Availability Zone'
-* Instance Name: The instance name of the server being created
+* Instance Name: The instance name of the server to be created
 * Flavor
     * Any type you want can be selected
 * Key pair: Create a new PEM key or use an existing key, if you create a new one, download and keep the key.